ostracod/tractor-old/README.md

 RET_TYPE <type>
 ```

-Declares the return type of a function to be `<type>`.
+Declares the return type of a function to be type `<type>`.
 This statement is only valid in the body of a `FUNC` or `FUNC_TYPE` statement.

 **Return statement:**

 ```
-RET <value?>
+RET <item?>
 ```

 Stops evaluation of the body in the parent `FUNC` or `INIT_FUNC` statement, causing control to return to the function caller.
-If value `<value>` is provided, the caller will receive the given value as output of the function.
+If item `<item>` is provided, the caller will receive the given item as output of the function.

 **Function type statement:**